Skip to Content

 For the full recipe and detailed baking instructions, please see the recipe card at the end of this post.

-ladle of soup over a pot
+ladle of the best soup ever

 How long does it last?